jetzlstorfer/plattentests-go/README.md

 :warning: readme has to be updated

+:warning: Please note that this project currently serves as a playground and thus, serves multiple purposes, not only the original purpose of providing a spotify playlist. it is currently also used as playground for codespaces, co-pilot and other features of github. therefore, a lot of commit messages might not be useful at the moment :)

 This program collects the current records of the week from http://plattentests.de and updates a playlist with all highlights.
 Therefore we are going to use Azure functions.
 Please note the original version of this program was using AWS lambda (see branch)

 # Usage